-First revealed almost two years ago before Baselworld 2012 trade show, the Heritage Pilot has been reissued in an even more appealing version.
-Although, with a total production run said to be 1883 pieces (just like the older model), the Alpina Heritage Pilot Limited Edition (Ref.
-AL-435LB4SH6) can't really be called "limited" (there will be just too many watches in circulation for the model to become a rarity in any reasonable time), it still deserves our attention for the sheer beauty of it.
+First revealed before the Baselworld 2012 trade show, the Heritage Pilot was reissued in an even more appealing version.
+Although, with a total production run of 1883 pieces (just like the older model), the Alpina Heritage Pilot Limited Edition (Ref.
+AL-435LB4SH6) shouldn’t be touted as a “limited” edition (there will be just too many of them in circulation for the model to become a rarity in any reasonable time), it still deserves our attention for the sheer beauty of it.

 To be presented next March during the Baselworld 2012 event, the new Alpina Heritage Pilot (Ref.
 AL-435B4SH6) limited edition watch features the easily recognizable styling of their pilot's watches, but is now equipped with a nicely decorated hand-wound movement, which is protected from accidents with a solid hunter case cover.

 Despite its somewhat toy-like appearance, the new Nautica NMX 650 (ref.
 N18633G) diver may be a nice choice for those looking for an inexpensive beater that can be used as a diving companion.

 The new Marvin Malton M160 Rectangle Flying Hour (ref.
 M024.14.41.64) looks great.
 But why isn’t it powered by a mechanical movement?
 Perhaps, the answer is that someone at Marvin wants to believe that two quartz calibers are actually better than just one self-winding movement.
 On the other hand, a pair of quartz calibers plus a mechanical movement (yes, I’m talking about the 2010 Dussert Tri-Zone DW400 GMT) could be even better.

 The 2011 Rodania Linius brings to the table the time-proven Swiss-made automatic movement, which is packed inside an interesting-looking stainless steel body.
 The movement in question is the good old ETA 2824-2 self-winding blank caliber: the usual suspect when it comes to choosing an engine to power a relatively inexpensive timekeeper when having a "Swiss Made" inscription on a dial is a must.

 It looks like with the new Cartier Rotonde de Cartier Astroregulateur (ref.
 W1556211) limited edition the Swiss watchmaker has found yet another, maybe even more effective, way of combating the problem of gravity affecting accuracy of mechanical watches.
 The solution is as simple as it is ingenious.